 Bill Murray biography

-Born on September 21, 1950, in Wilmette, Illinois, Bill Murray eventually relocated to New York City, where he took comedic talents to National Lampoon Hour.
+Born in 1950, in Illinois, Bill Murray eventually relocated to New York City, where he took comedic talents to National Lampoon Hour.
 In 1975, he was in an off-Broadway spin-off of the comedy radio show when Howard Cosell recruited him for Saturday Night Live.
 It was on the set that he created the comedic character that became his calling card for many films to come, including Hyde Park on Hudson (2013), in which Murray plays Franklin D. Roosevelt.

 Actor and comedian Bill Murray was born William J. Murray on September 21, 1950, in Wilmette, Illinois.
 The fifth of nine children, Murray was a self-proclaimed troublemaker, whether it was getting kicked out of Little League or being arrested at age 20 for attempting to smuggle close to nine pounds of marijuana through Chicago's O'Hare Airport.
 In an attempt to find direction in his life, he joined his older brother, Brian Doyle-Murray, in the cast of Chicago's Second City improvisational comedy troupe.

-He finally made his comeback in 1988 with Scrooged, a darkly comedic version of Dickens' A Christmas Carol.
-While it performed moderately well, it was not the smash many predicted.
-Nor was 1989's Ghostbusters II.
+Murray finally made his comeback in 1988 with Scrooged, a darkly comedic version of Dickens' A Christmas Carol (1843).
+While it performed moderately well, it was not the smash many predicted—nor was 1989's Ghostbusters II.

 In 1998, Murray played what many believed to be one of his finest roles in Wes Anderson's Rushmore.
 As a business tycoon competing with an eccentric 15-year-old for the affections of a first grade teacher, Murray won Best Supporting Actor from both the New York Film Critics Circle and the National Society of Film Critics.
 The film's success helped put the actor back in the forefront, and he drew further exposure that year from his appearance as a sleazy lawyer in the controversial Wild Things.

 In 1999, he appeared in Tim Robbins' Cradle Will Rock and in 2000 he played the affably dense Bosley in the Charlie's Angels remake.
 In 2001, he once again gained critical praise for his role in The Royal Tenenbaums.
 In 2003, Murray signed on to voice Garfield in Fox's live-action adaptation of the comic-strip feline.
-He has also reteamed with Tenenbaums director Wes Anderson for the offbeat comedy The Life Aquatic.
-In 2004, Murray received an Oscar nomination for his starring role in Sofia Coppola's Lost in Translation and starred in Broken Flowers (2005).
+He also reteamed with Tenenbaums director Wes Anderson for the offbeat comedy The Life Aquatic with Steve Zissou (2004).
+The same year, Murray received an Academy Award nomination for his starring role in Sofia Coppola's Lost in Translation (2003), and starring in Broken Flowers in 2005.

 For his next performance, Murray made a cameo in the Wes Anderson film, The Darjeeling Limited (2007).
 The next year he starred in the comedy film Get Smart and the children's adventure film, City of Ember (2008).
 In 2009, he starred in the Jim Jarmusch film, The Limits of Control.

-More recently, Murray has earned raves for his portrayal of Franklin D. Roosevelt in Hyde Park on Hudson (2012).
+More recently, Murray has earned rave reviews for his portrayal of Franklin D. Roosevelt in Hyde Park on Hudson (2012).
 The film follows Roosevelt's relationship with his distant cousin and confidante Margaret Stuckley (Laura Linney).
 He also reunited with Wes Anderson for a role in Moonrise Kingdom that same year.
-Murray has also landed in Anderson's next film The Grand Budapest Hotel with Johnny Depp and Jude Law, which is set for a 2014 release.
+Murray has also landed in Anderson's next film The Grand Budapest Hotel (2014) with Johnny Depp and Jude Law.
+He also co-starred with George Clooney, Matt Damon and John Goodman in The Monuments Men (2014).